 According to the expert, how one manages stress is crucial to finding respite from the pandemic, and it comes back to the basics.

-She recommends activities such as being safely outdoors and around trees, saying it can improve someone's overall health.
+She recommends activities such as being outdoors and around nature, saying it can improve someone's overall health.